Steak au Poivre; a flavorful cut of beef drizzled with a boozy peppery sauce and ready to be appreciated.

 What is Steak Au Poivre?

-According to Merriam-Webster, steak au poivre is a steak recipe that has had coarsely ground black pepper pressed into it before cooking, is served with seasoned sauce, and is often flambeed with cognac.
+According to Merriam-Webster, steak au poivre is a steak that has had coarsely ground black pepper pressed into it before cooking, is served with seasoned sauce, and is often flambeed with cognac.

 You get the flavors of peppercorns mixed with a boozy aftertaste from the alcohol.
-Served with scallion mashed potatoes, it’s a dish that will make the tastebuds melt.
+Served with scallion mashed potatoes, it’s a dish that will make the taste buds melt.

 This isn’t just any old steak recipe.
 Steak au Poivre has a particular pedigree.
 In culinary terms, it is a classic French recipe that chefs are forever judged by.
 Every single famous chef from Julia Childs to Gordan Ramsey has thrown down with the dish.
 So, just going for it puts you in fine company.
 But instead of being one of those dishes so complex you need a culinary degree to master it, this is actually very simple.
-The sauce is made in the same pan as the steaks and stirs together in minutes.
+The sauce is made in the same pan as the steaks and comes together in minutes.

 Steak au Poivre | Kita Roberts GirlCarnivore.com